Bhowani Junction (film)

 Bhowani Junction is a 1956 British adventure drama film based on the 1954 novel Bhowani Junction by John Masters.
 The film was directed by George Cukor and produced by Pandro S. Berman from a screenplay by Sonya Levien and Ivan Moffat.

-The film stars Ava Gardner as Victoria Jones, an Anglo-Indian who has been serving in the Indian Army, and Stewart Granger as Colonel Rodney Savage, a British Indian Army officer.
+The film stars Ava Gardner as Victoria Jones, an Anglo-Indian who has been serving in the British Army, and Stewart Granger as Colonel Rodney Savage, a British Indian Army officer.
 It also features Bill Travers, Abraham Sofaer, Francis Matthews, and Lionel Jeffries.

 The film was shot in England at MGM-British Studios, Borehamwood, Hertfordshire, on the Longmoor Military Railway, and on location in Lahore, Pakistan.

 Plot

 India, 1947: In the final days of British rule, Victoria Jones, the beautiful daughter of an Indian mother and an English train engineer, is serving in the British Army.
 She returns on leave after four years to her childhood home in the fictional town of Bhowani, north-western India, where supporters of Mahatma Gandhi are campaigning for Indian independence while communists, led by a revolutionary known as Davay, foment riot and sabotage.

 She becomes reacquainted with a childhood sweetheart also of Anglo-Indian heritage, rail traffic superintendent Patrick Taylor, and also with Colonel Rodney Savage, a British army officer whose Indian battalion has been posted to Bhowani to maintain law and order as British rule ends.
 The protesters disrupt the rail service and Savage places Victoria on duty during the crisis.
 He disperses the protesters violently and Victoria does not approve of his methods.
 She begins seriously contemplating her identity and speculates that she should marry a man from India, although clearly Taylor is still in love with her and Savage has become infatuated with her.

 Walking home alone one night, Victoria is attacked and nearly raped by Captain McDaniel, one of Savage's men, but in self-defence she strikes him on the head with a steel bar and kills him.
 Finding her, a Sikh co-worker of Taylor's, Ranjit Kasel, takes her to his home and offers her sanctuary, introducing her to his mother, the Sadani, and to a guest in their home, Ghanshyam, who offers to hide McDaniel's body after the Sadani worries that her son Ranjit will be accused of murdering the officer.

 Davay's raids on the military infrastructure continue.
 He blows up a train, causing numerous deaths and injuries.
-Victoria, influenced by her love for India, decides to marry Ranjit, but during the ceremony, fearing the complete loss of her dual race identity, suddenly flees.
 When an army sentry is found murdered because he saw McDaniel and Victoria together just before she killed the officer, Victoria realizes that the man in Ranjit's home, Ghanshyam, is actually Davay and that the Sadani, once a notorious Indian resistance leader, has been harboring him.
+Victoria, influenced by her love of India, decides to become a Sikh alongside Ranjit when he recommits himself to the faith.
+However, during the ceremony, she is overwhelmed by guilt and begins replaying the comments of differing British and Indian voices in her head until it is too much for her and she suddenly flees.